Spellbound (2002 film): Emily Stagg

-Emily Stagg (speller # 148) was sponsored by the New Haven Register in New Haven, Connecticut and spelled: seguidilla, disclaimant, kookaburra, viand, apocope, brunneous, clavecin (spelled incorrectly as "clavison").
-She came in 6th place.
+Emily Stagg (speller # 148) was sponsored by the New Haven Register in New Haven, Connecticut.
+Stagg was eliminated in the first round (third overall) in the 1997 Bee, before placing 10th in the 1998 Bee; as a result, she was considered a favorite to win the Bee alongside George Thampy.
+Stagg spelled seguidilla, disclaimant, kookaburra, viand, apocope, and brunneous, before misspelling clavecin (spelled incorrectly as "clavison") to come in 6th place.
 In 2006, as a junior in Carleton College, she wrote an op-ed article for the New York Times questioning the usefulness of the National Spelling Bee.
+As of 2015, Stagg works as a psychiatric nurse in Connecticut.